Exus Blog Article

-Between 2015 and 2016, World Bank figures reveal that the average proportion of all loans that are non-performing (NPLs) rose over half a per cent from 6.99% to 7.07%.
+Between 2015 and 2016, World Bank figures reveal that the average proportion of all loans that are non-performing (NPLs) rose over a half percent from 6.99% to 7.07%.

 According to Gartner, the cost of servicing a delinquent loan is now 15 times higher than the cost of servicing a performing loan.